cs261f24/Found-House-/README.md

 9/24 changes from Frazee:
 - added links between Pet and Owner classes and methods to set/edit said links
 - created EXTREMELY bare-bones (lol) skeleton code for a Main class

+Search function
+Challenges
+-The only downside right now is that the search functi